 Connections is open 7 days a week, 24 hours a day.

 Do you have a curfew?

-We don’t have a curfew or a cut off time for accepting someone for the night.
+We don’t have a curfew or a cut-off time where the doors are locked for the night.
 We do have a quiet time, between the hours of 10:00PM and 7:00AM so as to be good neighbors.
 Mariposa is a small town and almost everything is closed between these hours.
 There should be no reason to be out on the streets during quiet time hours.
 We know that and so does law enforcement.

 How many beds do you provide?

-We provide 16 beds in our communal living space.
-24 more beds inside of two sleeping trailers.
+We provide 16 cubicle beds in our communal living space.
+24 bunked beds inside of two sleeping trailers.
 Due to COVID-19, individual needs, and other factors, actual bed availability varies almost daily.
 Please call to check availability.

 Will there be tents like I’ve seen at other shelters?

 No tents are allowed on property.
 We have all indoor bedding.